torvalds/linux/Documentation/crypto/async-tx-api.rst

 Primarily this requirement arises from cases where a DMA engine driver is being used to support device-to-memory operations.
-A channel that is performing these operations cannot, for many platform specific reasons, be shared.
+A channel that is performing these operations cananalt, for many platform specific reasons, be shared.
 For these cases the dma_request_channel() interface is provided.